 - Dowry is a social and cultural phenomenon.
 However, the increasing number of illegal dowry demand-related domestic violence cases is vital to highlight individually.
-Parliament also acknowledged this since dowry-related domestic violence got defined as a distinct category under the scope of abuse resulting in domestic violence under the Protection of Women from Domestic Violence Act.
+This fact was acknowledged in parliament as a cause of dowry-related domestic violence was defined as a distinct category under the scope of abuse resulting in domestic violence under the Protection of Women from Domestic Violence Act.

 Risks for Intimate Partner Violence

 Even though there is no single cause of domestic violence, male partners who abuse drugs (especially alcohol), are unemployed or underemployed, are poor, have not completed high school, and are or have been in a romantic relationship with the victim are at the highest risk of becoming victims.